What is the dress code on Royal Caribbean? What to expect on your cruise ship

 How many formal nights will there be on my cruise?

 The number of formal nights on a cruise varies by ship length.
 Shorter sailings will usually have only one formal night whereas longer sailings will have 2, 3, or 4 formal nights.
-Royal Caribbean lists the amount of formal nights per cruise on their website, although the amount of formal nights are ultimately at the ship’s discretion:
+Royal Caribbean lists the amount of formal nights per cruise on their website, although the amount of formal nights is ultimately at the ship’s discretion:

 • 3/4/5 night cruises - 1 formal night